shubham190398/shubham190398/README.md

-- 👋 Hi, I’m @shubham190398
+- 👋 Hi, I’m Shubham
-- 👀 I’m interested in Computer Vision, Natural Language Processing, YOLO, Neural Networks
+- 👀 I’m interested in Computer Vision, Natural Language Processing, Augmented Reality, Reinforcement learning
-- 🌱 I’m currently learning CV, NLP, YOLO, CNN, RNN
+- 🌱 Learning something new in the ML/AI Sphere everyday
 - 💞️ I’m looking to collaborate on CV and YOLO
-- 📫 How to reach me shubham190398@gmail.com
+- 📫 How to reach me shubham.acharya@kare4u.in

 <!---
 shubham190398/shubham190398 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.